edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-opc-ua/GettingStarted.md

 ## Environment

-You can use any operating system that can install docker and docker-compose.
+You can use any operating system that supports docker and docker-compose.
 In this example, we use Ubuntu to deploy EdgeX using docker.

 ## Prosys OPC UA Simulation Server